rmonst3r/fortigate-belsen-leak/README.md

 - 📧 Secure Email: amrameng@proton.me
 - 🛡️ For urgent security assistance or consultation, feel free to reach out via ProtonMail or LinkedIn

-- 📧 For urgent security assistance or consultation, reach out via LinkedIn

 I'm available to help organizations:
 - Verify if they were affected
 - Provide guidance on mitigation steps